 4. Can I get my welfare fraud case sealed in Nevada?

-A person convicted of a category E felony for violating NRS 422A can usually petition for a Nevada record seal two (2) years after the case ends.7 But if the case gets dismissed (so there is no conviction), the record seal process can begin right away.8
+If you are convicted of a category E felony for violating NRS 422A, you can usually petition for a Nevada record seal two (2) years after your case ends.7 If your case gets dismissed (so there is no conviction), the record seal process can begin immediately.8

 Note that federal criminal convictions can never be sealed (with some exceptions).